 Number of Places17 Places

 This is a restricted entry course, therefore, applications must be submitted to the CAO by 1 February of the proposed year of entry.
 If you indicate Drama Studies or Drama and Theatre studies as a choice of subject, you will be sent a questionnaire to complete in March.
-On the basis of the completed questionnaire some applicants will be called to attend a workshop and interview (during April/May) before final selections are made.
+On the basis of the questionnaire, final selections will be made.

 Click here for a full list of undergraduate fees.